How can I protect myself and other people?

-No. If you or anyone else in your household develops symptoms of coronavirus such as a high temperature or a new and continuous cough or a loss of/change in smell or taste, that person must stay at home for 7 days.
+No. If you or anyone else in your household and extended household (if you have one) develops symptoms of coronavirus such as a high temperature or a new and continuous cough or a loss of/change in smell or taste, that person must stay at home for 10 days, except to get tested (see ‘Can I be tested for coronavirus?’ above).
 In addition, everyone else in the household must stay at home for 14 days.
 If you need something ask someone out with your household to get it for you or have it delivered and left at your front door.

 You can find all the information about what you need to do in the NHS Inform website here.

 Can I go outside if I've been shielding?

 People who are at very high risk of severe illness from coronavirus are being advised to shield, to minimise the chance of catching the virus.
 However, as the virus continues to be suppressed, shielding was paused altogether from 1 August.